2003scape/rscsundae/doc/whydec2001.md

 Smithing, Mining

 Mining and Smithing were basically fully complete at this date.
-You can't make ranged ammunition since there's no Fletching skill (broken by prototype darts in 2003 anyway, and bow strings broke the Crafting skill).
+You couldn't make ranged ammunition since there was no Fletching skill (broken by prototype darts in 2003 anyway, and bow strings broke the Crafting skill).